An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Conclusion

 \section{Conclusion}

-This paper introduced an Asynchronous Two-Speed Kalman Filter (TSKF) structurally engineered to resolve the critical bottleneck of severe acoustic communication delays in UUV cooperative navigation.
-By decoupling the estimation process into a high-rate GP-compensated prediction thread and an event-driven, low-rate asynchronous update thread equipped with a finite state buffer, the proposed architecture cleanly resolves the Out-of-Sequence Measurement (OOSM) blocking problem.
-Through mathematically sound Variational History Distillation (VHD) projections, delayed measurements are fused optimally without triggering massive matrix recalculations.
-High-fidelity simulations utilizing the advanced Aqua-Sim FG framework validated that the TSKF effectively prevents the severe tracking divergence suffered by standard EKF/UKF approaches under severe delays (up to $30$\,s).
-Crucially, the algorithm achieves trajectory tracking accuracy comparable to FGO while maintaining sub-millisecond-level computing efficiency.
-This provides a highly practical and strict real-time information fusion paradigm for the next generation of autonomous ocean clusters.
+This paper has introduced an Asynchronous TSKF structurally engineered to resolve the critical bottleneck of severe acoustic communication delays in UUV cooperative navigation.
+By decoupling the estimation process into a high-rate GP-compensated prediction thread and an event-driven, low-rate asynchronous update thread equipped with a FLCSB, the proposed architecture cleanly circumvents the OOSM blocking problem.
+Through probabilistically motivated VHD projections, highly delayed measurements are fused efficiently without triggering significant matrix recalculations.
+High-fidelity simulations via the Aqua-Sim FG framework have validated that TSKF effectively mitigates tracking divergence in the evaluated scenarios with delays up to $30$\,s.
+Crucially, by harmonizing communication latency tolerance, computing efficiency, and control continuity, the algorithm demonstrates a robust 3C co-design.
+It provides trajectory tracking accuracy comparable to complex FGO methodologies while maintaining sub-millisecond, highly scalable computational efficiency.
+Future work will focus on investigating robustness under conditions of imperfect clock synchronization and timestamp uncertainty, extending the applicability of TSKF to less specialized underwater hardware.
+This presents a highly robust and practical real-time information fusion paradigm for the next generation of autonomous ocean clusters.